aspectran/aspectran.github.io/_pages/en/docs/guides/aspectran-translet.md

 -   **Action Execution**: Defines which business logic to perform.
 -   **Content Generation**: Combines processing results to generate content for the response.
 -   **Transformation**: Transforms the generated content into a final response format like JSON, XML, or text.
--   **Response and Dispatch**: Responds to the user with the final result or forwards the processing to another Translet.
+-   **Response Control**: Allows you to directly respond with data like JSON or XML, dispatch to a view template for UI rendering, or forward/redirect the processing to another Translet or URL.

 By combining these rules, you can flexibly design everything from very simple tasks to complex workflows.